Power Shortcodes are very useful in two cases:

 How do they work

 A Power Shortcode has two components: a name and its content.
 You can insert this in the WordPress dashboard (more below).
-A Power Shortcode can then be used everywhere else with {power:name}
+A Power Shortcode can then be used everywhere else with {power:name}, where name is the name you defined before.

 Suppose we have a Power Shortcode with name "welcome-user" and code

-{if {call:is_user_logged_in} "You are not logged in!"
-[Welcome {user:name}!]}
+"You are not logged in!"
+[Welcome {user:name}!]

 How to create and edit Power Shortcodes

-Go to the plugins Settings, and the Power Shortcodes page.
-The interface contains a list of the Power Shortcodes defined, a button to add a new one and a button to save the shortcodes to the database.
+Go to the plugin's Settings and the Power Shortcodes page.
+The interface contains a list of the Power Shortcodes defined, a button to add a new one, and a button to save the shortcodes to the database.

-The name is an identifier that should contain no spaces and only characters, digits, underscores and minus sings (for example my-shortcode
+The name is an identifier that should contain no spaces and only characters, digits, underscores, and minus signs (for example my-shortcode).
+In the content you can insert any text mixed with shortcodes definitions, as you normally would elsewhere.

 Passing arguments to Power Shortcodes (advanced)

-returns an array of the key arguments passed.
-You can use the accessor filters (||
+args returns an array of the positional arguments passed while keyargs returns an array of the key arguments passed.
+You can use the accessor filters (||) to fetch the arguments.

 For example

-Content: {if {eq {keyargs:||lang} it} Benvenuto Welcome} {args:||0}!
+Code of the welcome Power: {if: {eq: {keyargs:||lang} it} Benvenuto Welcome} {args:||0}!

 Usage: {power:welcome Joe}